project-flogo/rules/README.md

 	//Create Rule with a name
 	rule := ruleapi.NewRule("My first rule")

-    //Add a condition named c1 o the rule, saying that this condition needs data from three stream sources called n1, n2 and n3 and the go function to evaluate this condition is myCondition
+    //Add a condition named c1 o the rule, saying that this condition needs data from three stream
+    // sources called n1, n2 and n3 and the go function to evaluate this condition is myCondition
     //(see the myCondition signature below)
 	rule.AddCondition("c1", []model.StreamSource{"n1", "n2", "n3"}, myCondition)

-    //Similarly, add another named c2 to the rule rule.AddCondition("c2", []model.StreamSource{"n1", "n2"}, myCondition)
+    //Similarly, add another named c2 to the rule, this one needs two streaming sources n1 and n2 rule.AddCondition("c2", []model.StreamSource{"n1", "n2"}, myCondition)

     //Add an Action callback function myActionFn to the Rule